 If both the Frontend Node and the Compute Nodes are running Linux, the MPI process startup mechanism requires passwordless remote shell access to all compute nodes taking part in the simulation.
-The environment variable I_MPI_HYDRA_BOOTSTRAP can be used to specify the remote shell tool.
-It can have the values shown in table 6.
+The environment variable I\MPI\HYDRA\BOOTSTRAP can be used to specify the remote shell tool.
+Possible values are listed in table 4.